tdlazoen/modern_era_philosophy/README.md

 Then missing information was accounted for and entries with insufficient information dropped.

 The full texts of the documents were then cleaned and prepared for analysis.
-Latent Dirichlet Allocation was run on the prepped documents with varying topic sizes (150, 50, 25) and 30 passes.
+Latent Dirichlet Allocation (LDA) was run on the prepped documents with varying topic sizes (150, 50, 25) and 30 passes.
 The results of LDA were analyzed and utilized to glean insights into the data.

 These insights - along with the philosopher and document data - were then placed into an sqlite database using SQLAlchemy.